Sirrah/ColourLoversAPI/README.md

 Escape/q    quit

 ## Dependencies
-This is a somewhat old project so any Gnome2 era release of the following libraries should work:
+This is a somewhat old project so any Gnome2 era (or later) release of the following libraries should work:
 GTK, Cairo, Pango